 Corporations and limited liability companies are an extremely popular form of business organization, mostly because the liability of its owners does not normally exceed the amount they invested.
-These two legal entities are essentially the same as far as asset protection, tax savings and structure.
-However, a limited liability company (LLC) does not require annual report filing with the Arizona Corporation Commission nor annual filing fees.
-These LLC’s are a much more popular and beneficial entity to form.
+These two legal entities are essentially the same as far as asset protection, tax savings, and structure.
+However, a limited liability company (LLC) does not require annual report filing with the Arizona Corporation Commission or annual filing fees.
+These LLCs are a much more popular and beneficial entity to form.
 Both entities have the same S-Corp tax savings benefits.
 This asset protection protects the individual owners and their personal assets.
 These entities also provide a relatively easy way to transfer ownership interest.
-The law makes a corporation or an LLC a legal separate entity from the people who own it and manage it.
-Corporations and LLC’s exist only by the authority granted by the state.
+The law makes a corporation or an LLC a legally separate entity from the people who own it and manage it.
+Corporations and LLCs exist only by the authority granted by the state.
 Therefore, it’s important to follow the operation rules of a Corporation or LLC to ensure that the benefits will continue to exist.
-This is extremely important because Arizona recently enacted the New Arizona Limited Liability Act for all new LLC’s, effective 2020.
+This is extremely important because Arizona recently enacted the New Arizona Limited Liability Act for all new LLCs, effective 2020.
 It is extremely important to know, understand and comply with the New AZLLA.
 See (LLC) for more on this topic.
-The process of forming these entities is relatively easy and straightforward, but asset protection and tax planning is critically important to understand in order to avoid undue liability or tax planning to reduce tax liability.
-It is essential that you contact us to discuss these various options and resulting asset protection and tax savings before proceeding forward.
-Please feel free to call us at (520) 797-1400 to better understand the differences and benefits of these various entities for asset protection and tax planning.
+The process of forming these entities is relatively easy and straightforward, but asset protection and tax planning are critically important to understand in order to avoid undue liability or tax planning to reduce tax liability.
+It is essential that you contact us to discuss these various options and the resulting asset protection and tax savings before proceeding forward.
+Please contact ALTA Estate Services or feel free to call us at (520) 797-1400 to better understand the differences and benefits of these various entities for asset protection and tax planning.

 NOTE: Arizona has recently enacted the new Arizona Limited Liability Company Act (AZLLCA) which encompasses certain new restrictions on formation and organization in order to retain (and gain) certain asset protection benefits and tax savings.
 The choices of Member-Managed LLC or Manager-Managed LLC could have a huge impact on your asset protection.
 It is essential that you contact our office at (520) 797-1400 to better understand these requirements.